 There is so much power in rich snippets.
 Have you been using them?

-Here’s a more elaborate listing that shows another example of rich snippets:
+Here’s an elaborate listing that shows an example of rich snippets:

 In 2012, search marketing firm Catalyst confirmed that rich snippets actually improve click-through-rates.
 They saw a 150% increase in page views and overall search performance.